Mayo Clinic unveils key COVID-19 antibody test

 Vyriad and Mayo leaders cautioned that the test can’t yet give “immunity passports,” or suggest that people are no longer at risk of COVID-19 after recovering from initial infections.
 Nobody yet knows the amount or concentration of neutralizing antibodies that are needed in blood serum to fight off reinfection.

-Research has shown highly variable levels of these antibodies in patients who have recovered from COVID-19, including about 5% who paradoxically have no antibodies in response to this coronavirus.
+Research has shown highly variable levels of these antibodies in patients who have recovered from COVID-19, including as many as 5% who paradoxically have no antibodies in response to this coronavirus.

-Mayo and the University of Minnesota were among the first institutions in the U.S. to develop COVID-19 antibody tests, raising hopes among Minnesota health leaders that the tests could quickly be used to help identify people who have recovered and to declare them as safe for returning to work and moving about in society without fear of infection.
+Mayo and the University of Minnesota were among the first institutions in the U.S. to develop COVID-19 antibody tests, raising hopes among Minnesota health leaders that the tests could be used to identify people who have recovered and to declare them safe to return to work and move about in society without fear of infection.
 That hasn’t come to pass, yet, but the prospect remains.

-International research in monkeys has offered initial suggestions of immunity after infection with the SARS-CoV-2 virus that causes COVID-19.
-Studies of the prior global SARS pandemic in 2003 showed at least two to three years of immunity for people who had been infected by the SARS-CoV-1 coronavirus.
+International research in monkeys has shown signs of immunity after infection with the SARS-CoV-2 virus that causes COVID-19.
+Studies of the prior global SARS pandemic in 2003 showed two to three years of immunity for people who had been infected by the SARS-CoV-1 coronavirus.

 Establishing the prevalence of COVID-19 in Minnesota will be critical given predictions that the virus will linger in the state and could produce a second wave of cases in the pandemic — as occurred in the Spanish flu epidemic in 1918-1919.
 As of Thursday, the Minnesota Department of Health reported another 453 lab-confirmed cases and 13 deaths, bringing the toll of the pandemic to 29,316 cases so far and 1,249 deaths — including 994 deaths of residents of long-term care and assisted living facilities.